HiRoFa/quickjs_es_runtime/README.md

 # quickjs or quickjs-ng

-quickjs_runtime supporta both the original quickjs and the quickjs-ng project.
+quickjs_runtime supports both the original quickjs and the quickjs-ng project.

 You can try out quickjs-ng by adding the dep to quickjs_runtime like this (use at your own risk as I have not extensively tested it yet):
 ```toml